imathrowback/telarafly/RUNINGREADME.txt

 -------
 Run terafly.exe

+===== Movement
 Mouse to look around
 WSAD to move around
 Q/E to move up and down
+HOLD SHIFT to move faster

 Step 3
 ------
-It will be ready once you see the blue horizon, once you see that it will start loading the models in the background.
+It will be ready once you see the main menu.

+==
+PURGE
+==

+When viewing the world, use the PURGE OBJECTS button to remove all objects loaded so far.
+NOTE: It will not work while meshes are queued for loading.